 One way to get inside the code is by using a code quality tool like a static code analysis tool.

-This tool helps you to automatically find and fix issues in the code during code reviews.
+DeepSource is a tool that helps you automatically find and fix issues in the code during code reviews.
 It can be integrated with GitHub or GitLab accounts.
 The solution looks for antipatterns, bug risks and performance issues.
 What is more, it produces and tracks metrics like dependency count or documentation coverage.

 As additional resources for your journey with Legacy Code, read the article by Michael C. Feathers on how to make changes to the codebase.
 Another great resource is a book by Martin Fowler Refactoring: Improving the Design of Existing Code with lots of useful tips for effective code refactoring.

 As you can see, updating Legacy Code is not a walk in the park.
 Those updates and their extensivity depend on the age of code, its architecture, test coverage and deployment.
 Before you start, it is crucial to define the new expectations as well as ensure sufficient test coverage.
 Remember to always look at the code from all possible angles and decide whether you should work with it, around it or rewrite it altogether.

 There are lots of helpful tools that can aid you in every step of the process and I hope that after reading this article, you feel more secure and less scared to deal with fixes and updates.